 Due to the genetic selection and the increase of the dairy performances, the optimization of the ruminant fermentations is a key factor of the feed efficiency.

-- it produces, stores and uses glucose, which is the most important source of energy in the body;
+- produces, stores and uses glucose, the most important source of energy in the body;

-- it synthesizes the fatty acids, triglycerides, ketones and cholesterol, and prevents the fatty infiltrations;
+- synthesizes fatty acids, triglycerides, ketones and cholesterol, and prevents fatty infiltrations;

-- it regulates the rate of circulating fatty acids;
+- regulates the rate at which fatty acids circulate;

-- it ensures the storage of the vitamins and their redistributions to the tissues.
+- ensures vitamin storage and redistribution to the tissues.

 Futhermore, the liver supports the processes of degradation and detoxification, as well as the transformation of a large number of endogenous and exogenous substances.
 With the improvement of their productivity, dairy cows are confronted, mainly in early lactation, with changes in their metabolism.
 A too early or too intense mobilization of their adipose reserves intensively stimulates hepatic metabolism which can induce liver steatosis or ketosis.
 The consequences are: decreased appetite, degradation of neoglucogenesis, a decrease in the immune response and an increase in oxidative stress.
 Finally, any alteration of the immunity will cause an exacerbation of the infectious phenomena (metritis, mastitis ...), but also metabolic with direct impacts on the health of the animals and their reproductive performances.
 Adequate rearing, control of feeding and adapted feed transitions can prevent the occurrence of these diseases and increase the longevity and production capacity of ruminants.